Erin Pincott: Women's career

 After juniors, Pincott joined the Karla Thompson rink for the 2016–17 season instead of playing another year in juniors.
 The Thompson rink won the January 2017 King Cash Spiel Tour event and went 2–5 at the 2017 British Columbia Scotties Tournament of Hearts, Pincott's first provincial championship.

 The Corryn Brown rink was re-united in 2017.
 The team played in the 2018 British Columbia Scotties Tournament of Hearts, where they coincidentally lost to Karla Thompson in the semifinal.
 The team represented Thompson Rivers once again at the 2018 National University championships, winning a third silver medal.

 The next season, the Brown rink won two tour events, the King Cash Spiel and the Sunset Ranch Kelowna Double Cash.
 At the 2019 British Columbia Scotties Tournament of Hearts, the team made it to the finals where they lost to Sarah Wark.

 In the 2019–20 season, the Brown rink won two more tour events, the Driving Force Decks Int'l Abbotsford Cashspiel and the Kamloops Crown of Curling.
 Later in the season, the team won the 2020 British Columbia Scotties Tournament of Hearts and went on to represent British Columbia at the 2020 Scotties Tournament of Hearts, Canada's national women's championships, Pincott's first.
 There, BC finished with a 5–6 record and they finished in sixth place.
+After the season, Ashley Klymchuk left the team due to her pregnancy and was replaced by Samantha Fisher who previously played on the team before deciding to focus on her studies.
+Pincott and Dezaray Hawes continued at third and second respectively.

 Team Brown began the 2020–21 curling season by winning the 2020 Sunset Ranch Kelowna Double Cash.
 Due to the COVID-19 pandemic in British Columbia, the 2021 provincial championship was cancelled.
 As the reigning provincial champions, Team Brown was invited to represent British Columbia at the 2021 Scotties Tournament of Hearts, which they accepted.
 At the Hearts, they finished a 4–4 round robin record, failing to qualify for the championship round.